whq-xxh/RSVIS/README.md

 `conda activate RSVIS`

 ### Others
+For object detection components, please refer to [YoloV5](https://github.com/ultralytics/yolov5), [DETR](https://github.com/facebookresearch/detr), [DINO](https://github.com/IDEA-Research/DINO).
+We also referenced parts of the [MTTR](https://github.com/mttr2021/MTTR) code (an excellent project), and we acknowledge the contribution of the above projects.

 **Revisiting data and code from long ago isn't a walk in the park 😴 (the paper takes months to publish).
 Got questions?
 Just ping me—let's make improvements, no gripes, skip the scolding, please! 🫡 📮: hongqiuwang16@gmail.com (Wechat: whqqq7).**